21-02497/IT2102_SnakeGame/README.md

 * Encapsulation - the concept of bundling data and methods within a single unit, by creating classes we implemented encapsulation
 * Inheritance - allows us to define a class that inherits all the methods and properties from another class. by calling and using different function we implemented      	         inheritance
+* Abstraction - we have constant variables whose values we do not want to change.